rahmatez/TC-FullStack-Dev-Ganapatih/README.md

-# 📰 Simple News Feed System
+# 📰 Simple News Feed System Ganapatih

 A full-stack social media application similar to Twitter, built with **Next.js**, **Express**, and **PostgreSQL**.